• Home

 DIY Industrial Coffee Table From A Metal Cabinet

 When people ask me how to find pieces to makeover, I always tell them that the easiest way is to tell family and friends that you are looking for pieces.
 We have gotten so many great pieces from family and friends.
-This DIY Industrial Coffee Table was made from a piece a friend’s mom gave us when we were working on our 5th flip house.
+This DIY Industrial Coffee Table was made from a piece a friend’s mom gave us when we were working on our 5th flip house

 before photo